Siege of Basing House: Aftermath

 House, "Aymez Loyaute", which became the motto of his family.
+In the historical novel As Meat Loves Salt (2001) Maria McCann imagines a piece of this glass kept by one of the two main characters and discovered by the other at the novel's end; the novel has as one of its set pieces a chapter describing the siege and its aftermath.

 At the suggestion of Cromwell, the House, and works were, by a resolution of the House of Commons, dated 15 October 1645, (the day after the capture) ordered to be "totally slighted and demolished", and whosoever would fetch away any stone, brick or other materials was to have the same freely for his pains.